Skip to main content

 1. Move elsewhere

-For tens of thousands of years, we've been moving into new territory.
+For tens of thousands of years, we've been moving into new territories that have new resources.
 We started in Africa, and now we've covered the globe with human beings.
 We have inhabited every possible place.

 2. Exploit existing resources more intensively